ABOUT OVERBURY FARMS MANAGER & TEAM

 Penelope Bossom, owner of Overbury Farms, has a team led by Farm Manager, Jake Freestone.
 Jake manages five staff, one of whom is the full time shepherd.
 Where the team once comprised about thirty men, larger machinery and new technology enables just four highly-skilled men, all living on the Estate, to carry out all the farming activities through out the year.

-Graham, Tim, Derek, Gordon and Reg have worked for Overbury Farms for a combined total of well over 150 years!
+Graham, Tim, Derek, and Gordon have worked for Overbury Farms for a combined total of well over 150 years!
 All five have seen dramatic changes on the farm during their lifetimes, not least in the size and complexity of machinery; as machinery grew in power, the number of men required to do the work dropped.
 All have their own particular skills, but all work together as a team.

 Jake completed a BSc (Honours) Degree at Seale-Hayne Agricultural College in 1995 before working as an Assistant Farm Manager for the Duke of Buccleuch at BQ Farms on the Boughton Estate in Northamptonshire.